 The history is full of anecdotes on passion of some famous people.
 In fact, it is told that Cleopatra loved to fill the sails of the ships with her favourite perfume and it created her olfactory signature in the wind.
 Napoleon sprayed a cologne in abundance from head to toes, consuming up to sixty vials a month.

-Although it may seem an exaggeration but it is obvious, how much of importance a fragrance could have to every person.
-We use it to seduce, charm or simply to confirm our personality with determination and awareness.
+Although it may seem an exaggeration but it is obvious how important a fragrance can be for each one of us.
+We use it to seduce, charm or simply confirm our personality with determination and awareness.
 Yet why is it so important to know where to spray the perfume?

 Using a fragrance is a question of manners.
 A small daily ritual to guard own style.
 However, in order to do it the best way, you must know mainly the right places to spritz the scent.